The Power of Static Pricing for Reusable Resources: Introduction

 \textit{Single resource:} \cite{reiman1999pricing} provide structural properties of a revenue maximization problem of a generalization of the classical Erlang loss model to multiple classes of customers, where each class may require multiple servers. \cite{Paschalidis2000} studies a service provider managing a single resource with multiple classes of customers.
-They demonstrate that a static pricing policy derived from a nonlinear program is asymptotically optimal for the case of many small users. \cite{ziya2006optimal} provide conditions that the optimal static price should satisfy for the Erlang loss system. \cite{gans2007pricing} consider dynamic pricing to maximize discounted revenue for two classes of customers and analytically establish that static policies perform optimally when both the offered load and capacity are large and nearly balanced. \cite{shakkottai2008price} look at the performance of simple pricing rules (flat entry fees) and numerically show that the loss of revenue from using simple pricing rules is small (10\%-15\%) for some typical utility functions. \cite{xu2013dynamic} study dynamic pricing for cloud computing service providers and propose several properties of the optimal pricing policy and the optimal revenue. \cite{besbes2022static} prove that a static pricing policy can provide a universal 78.9\% guarantee of the profit, market share, and service level from the optimal dynamic policy under regular valuations. \cite{ks2022optimal} considers a loss system where customers arrive according to a renewal process and shows that static pricing is asymptotically optimal as the system capacity grows large.
+They demonstrate that a static pricing policy derived from a nonlinear program is asymptotically optimal for the case of many small users. \cite{ziya2006optimal} provide conditions that the optimal static price should satisfy for the Erlang loss system. \cite{gans2007pricing} consider dynamic pricing to maximize discounted revenue for two classes of customers and analytically establish that static policies perform optimally when both the offered load and capacity are large and nearly balanced. \cite{shakkottai2008price} look at the performance of simple pricing rules (flat entry fees) and numerically show that the loss of revenue from using simple pricing rules is small (10\%-15\%) for some typical utility functions. \cite{xu2013dynamic} study dynamic pricing for cloud computing service providers and propose several properties of the optimal pricing policy and the optimal revenue. \cite{besbes2022static} prove that a static pricing policy can provide a universal 78.9\% guarantee of the profit, market share, and service level from the optimal dynamic policy under regular valuations, single class, and exponential service times. \cite{ks2022optimal} considers a loss system where customers arrive according to a renewal process and shows that static pricing is asymptotically optimal as the system capacity grows large. \cite{balseiro2023dynamic} shows that inventory-based policies exhibit faster convergence rates in terms of the initial stock compared to static pricing, which can be achieved by a simple two-price policy. \cite{park2024pricing} numerically computed the optimal two-step (initially flat, then increasing) pricing policy in a case study of airport customer services, which can be modeled as Erlang loss systems.

 \textit{Multi-resource:} \cite{paschalidis2002pricing} extend the asymptotic optimality of static pricing in \cite{Paschalidis2000} to the case of multiple resources and incorporate potential demand substitution effects. \cite{lei2020real} consider the problem of pricing reusable resources with deterministic service times and derives heuristic policies that are asymptotically optimal. \cite{doan2020pricing} consider a case with ambiguous demand and service time distributions and efficiently construct fixed-price policies. \cite{owen2018price} and \cite{rusmevichientong2020dynamic} both consider pricing from a discrete set under a general choice model and provide constant-factor guarantees for their proposed policies.